Public Health

 Email healthprotection@tdhb.org.nz

-Medical Officer of Health / Public Health Physician
+Medical Officer of Health / Public Health Medicine Specialists

-Part of the team at Taranaki Public Health is the Medical Officer of Health.
-This person is a specialist doctor with a number of responsibilities and powers defined under legislation.
+The medical officer of health is a specialist doctor with a number of responsibilities and powers defined under legislation.

 • can provide specialist advice on matters that relate to population health